Andre0991/opengts-install-ubuntu/README.md

 ##### Client
-If OpenGPS installation was successfull, you may want to test it quickly by monitoring an Android mobile phone.
+If OpenGTS installation was successful, you may want to test it quickly by monitoring an Android mobile phone.

 1. [Download](https://play.google.com/store/apps/details?id=org.opengts.client.android.cgtsfre&hl=en) CelltracGTS, the [Android official client].
 2. Make sure that the server has the gprmc module and it is working: